-Microsoft’s blended version of VR and AR is a new platform that's designed to immerse more users in the digital experience with lower-priced and less graphically-intensive headsets.
-To this end, the software maker has worked with leading computer manufacturers like Acer, Asus, HP, Lenovo and Samsung to develop a more accessible head-mounted display (HMD) standard with a few ground rules.
+Microsoft’s unique combination of VR and AR is meant to immerse more users in the digital experience with low-price and easier-to-drive headsets.
+This is why Microsoft worked with leading computer manufacturers like Acer, HP, Asus, Samsung and Lenovo to develop a more accessible head-mounted-display (HMD) standard with less ground rules.

 Cut to the chase

 - What is Mixed Reality?
 Microsoft’s blended VR/AR standard

 - When is Mixed Reality out?
 October 17

 - What will Mixed Reality cost?
 Headsets start at $299 or AU$599 (about £225)

 Microsoft Mixed Reality has been a priority for the Redmond computing giant since October 2016, and since the release of the Fall Creators Update in October 2017 Mixed Reality has been a standard feature of Windows 10.
 Since then, Microsoft has been adding a wide array of updates to the platform, with many coming in the Windows 10 April 2018 Update.

 It looks like this is going to continue, as well.
 We’ve spotted a number of Windows Mixed Reality improvements in the latest preview build of Redstone 5, the next major update to Windows 10.
 We fully expect Microsoft to continue adding Mixed Reality improvements to all of its future updates.

 The biggest differentiator between headsets for Windows Mixed Reality and those designed for VR is that the former can cost half as much.
 With prices for Mixed Reality headsets starting at $224 (AU$638, £225), Microsoft’s new platform competes more closely with mobile VR devices – like the Samsung Gear VR and Google Daydream View – than with the Oculus Rift and HTC Vive.